With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSouthwestern Behavioral Healthcare Inc Community Support Services is a mental health facility in Vanderburgh County, IN, located at 410 Mulberry Street, 47713.
 Southwestern Behavioral Healthcare Inc Community Support Services provides outpatient treatment.
-Southwestern Behavioral Healthcare Inc Community Support Services provides individual psychotherapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, young adults and adults.
-Southwestern Behavioral Healthcare Inc Community Support Services also supports people with trauma and people with serious mental illness.
-Some other services available at Southwestern Behavioral Healthcare Inc Community Support Services include court-ordered outpatient treatment, legal advocacy and diet and exercise counseling.
+Southwestern Behavioral Healthcare Inc Community Support Services provides psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, young adults and seniors 65 or older.
+Southwestern Behavioral Healthcare Inc Community Support Services also supports people with serious mental illness and people with trauma.
+Some other services available at Southwestern Behavioral Healthcare Inc Community Support Services include illness management and recovery, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.